 There are statutory obligations on most landlords to keep in repair the structure and exterior of their properties, and to repair installations for the supply of water, heating and sanitation.
 However, provisions requiring landlords to ensure that their properties are fit for human habitation have ceased to have effect as a result of annual rent limits (£52 or less, and £80 or less in London).

 The Housing, Health and Safety Rating System (HHSRS) was introduced by the Housing Act 2004.
 The HHSRS is a risk-based approach used to assess risks to health and safety in the home by looking at the likelihood of particular faults or deficiencies, which could cause injury, ill health or impact on the wellbeing of those living in the dwelling.
 While this risk-based approach is felt to offer benefits over a pass/fail standard of housing fitness, the HHSRS is widely viewed as complex and to suffer from inconsistent application and enforcement by local authorities.
 The operating guidance has not been updated since 2006.
 Reports published by several bodies, inlcuding the Communities and Local Government Select Committee in 2013, and Shelter in 2014, have recommended a review of the HHSRS.
+The Government has confirmed that it will commission a review of the HHSRS in 2019.

 There are particular issues faced by tenants seeking to improve housing conditions.
 Local authorities cannot take enforcement action against themselves – this can leave council tenants at a relative disadvantage if their landlord does not respond to the presence of health and safety hazards in their homes.
 Landlords of private tenants may respond to requests for repairs by beginning eviction procedures, this is referred to as retaliatory eviction.
 Commentators also highlight the lack of legal aid for disrepair cases as a barrier to tenants seeking to improve their housing conditions.